Captain-Levi-007/CTF_Writeups/Root-Me/CC_level6.md

 ```
 - Well from the [Comand & Control level3](https://github.com/Captain-Levi-007/CTF_Writeups/blob/main/Root-Me/CC_level3.md) We find that the iexplore.exe is the malisious process.
 - And the pid od te precess is 2772.
-- First i want to check what dlls and executable are being utilized by the process
+- First i want to check what dlls and executables are being utilized by the process
-- To list all dlls and main executable i am goinf to use tool called  **dlllist**
+- To list all dlls and the main executable i am going to use a plugin called  **dlllist**
 - **dlllist** Lists all DLLs (and the main executable) loaded inside a specific process.

 ```